 SHARK FACT

-While the teeth of most other animals are firmly rooted directly into the jaw, shark teeth are held in place by special connective tissue in the “gums” and are lost continuously throughout a shark’s life.
-Most sharks have around 50 tooth positions, with 5-15 rows (or files) of teeth growing in each one.
-These rows operate like a conveyor belt: as one tooth is lost or damaged, a new one moves forward to take its place.
-Some sharks can go through 35,000 or more teeth in a lifetime.
-That’s part of the reason you find so many of them while fossil hunting!
+While the teeth of most animals are rooted directly into the jaw, shark teeth are held in place by flexible connective tissue within the “gums” and are continuously shed and replaced throughout a shark’s life.
+Most species have around 50 tooth positions, with 5–15 rows (or files) of teeth growing in each one.
+These rows work like a conveyor belt – as one tooth is lost or damaged, a new one moves forward to take its place.
+Over a lifetime, some sharks can go through 35,000 teeth or more, which is one of the reasons you find so many of them while fossil hunting!

 Sand Tiger